judsonlmoore/judsonlmoore.com/_posts/travel/destinations/germany/2016-09-08-german-wine-country.markdown

 After a brief tour of the facilities and a crash course of the winemaking process, we moved into the tasting room and the main event got underway.

-{% include image.html alt="Germany Wine Country Taste Testing at Weingut Pfirmann" file="../assets/images/2016/08/germany-wine-country-taste-testing-at-weingut-pfirmann.jpg" description="" %}
+{% include image.html alt="Germany Wine Country Taste Testing at Weingut Pfirmann" file="../assets/images/2016/08/germany-wine-country-taste-testing-at-weingut-pfirmann.jpg" alt="" description="" %}

 _photo credit: Kathrin Rupprath_